Two shot dead, eight injured after shooting in downtown Minneapolis

 "Of the 10 victims, all are adults, five male and five female.
-Two deceased are male and one in critical is male", Minneapolis Police said on Twitter bit.ly/3hMfib2.
+Two deceased are male and one in critical is male", Minneapolis Police said on Twitter.

 "Order fully restored to the scene and surrounding areas", the statement said, adding that seven injured people were treated in local hospitals with non-life-threatening injuries.